 Studio One is your creative companion from start to finish.
-The Start page provides what you need to kickstart your creative process—open projects, set parameters, and check for updates and tips.
-From there, the Song page is all about recording, arranging, editing, and mixing your music with a complete set of virtual instruments, effects, and groundbreaking arrangement tools.
-Then, assemble and master your music in the Project page.
-Even better, the Project and Song pages are linked so if you need just that one little change in your master or stems, switch to the Song page, tweak, and mix back automatically to the Project.
-No other program accomplishes such an effortless transition as you move from the initial creative inspiration to the finished, mastered production.
+The Start Page provides what you need to kickstart your creative process—open projects, set parameters, and check for updates and tips.
+From there, the Song Page is all about recording, arranging, editing, and mixing your music with a complete set of virtual instruments, effects, and groundbreaking arrangement tools.
+Then, assemble and master your music in the Project Page.
+Even better, the Project and Song Pages are linked so if you need just that one little change in your master or stems, switch to the Song Page, tweak, and mix back automatically to the Project.
+No other program accomplishes the goal of such an effortless transition as you move from the initial creative inspiration to the finished, mastered production.

 Arranging at the speed of click.